 This is a station rotation/relay with emotional regulation challenges at each station, where players must practice calming techniques before they can move to the next stage.
 It combines physical movement with emotional self-regulation practice.

-Proposed step by step implementation of the learning activity:
+Proposed step by step implementation of the learning activity

 A relay is a type of team-based activity where participants take turns completing segments of a course or challenge.
 In this version, however, each child completes the entire course individually, moving through a series of 4 to 5 stations, each designed with a small emotional self-regulation task.

-Arrange 4 to 5 stations in an open space (indoor or outdoor).
-These can be marked with cones, mats, signs, or simple drawings on the floor. - Introduce the game:
+- Set up the course: Arrange 4 to 5 stations in an open space (indoor or outdoor).
+These can be marked with cones, mats, signs, or simple drawings on the floor.

-Explain to the children that this is a “Regulation Relay” where they will move through each station one at a time, and at each stop they will be asked to do a quick self-regulation technique before moving forward. - At each station, they will:
+- Introduce the game: Explain to the children that this is a “Regulation Relay” where they will move through each station one at a time, and at each stop they will be asked to do a quick self-regulation technique before moving forward.

 - Stop and read/listen to the task